homer0/jimpex/README.md

 ### Defining a service

-To define a service and its provider, you would write your service as a `class` or a `function` and then wrap it on the `provider` function Jimpex provides:
+To define a service and its provider, you would write your service as a `class` or a `function` and then wrap it on the `provider` function Jimpex exports:

 ```js
 const { provider } = require('jimpex');